wting/gitsessions.vim/README.md

 ## Usage

-`cd` to the project directory, open buffers/windows/splits and work as normal.
-Save the session at least once if no session existed.
+`cd` to the directory and work as normal.
+Save the session at least once per directory and git branch.

-On subsequent runs, run Vim in the correct directory and git branch and the previous settings will be automatically loaded.

 Sessions are automatically saved when exiting Vim.

+In the future, run Vim in the same directory and git branch and previous settings will be restored.

 ### Commands